(Updated June 30, 2022)

 Driving around any neighborhood and you’ll see them: little square objects lining the top of the roof line on most houses.
 Those are roof vents and they are an important component in keeping your home comfortable.
 Along with eave vents, roof vents provide air circulation and ventilation for your attic.

 In the summer, the attic can get incredibly warm.
-Think of sitting in your car with the windows rolled up on a sunny August afternoon.
-Pretty uncomfortable, right?
+Think of sitting in your car with the windows rolled up on a sunny August afternoon–pretty uncomfortable, right?
 That also applies to an unventilated attic.
-Without those vents, that heat can get transferred to the rest of the house, making your air conditioner work that much harder.
+Without those vents, that hot air can get transferred to the rest of the house, making your air conditioner work harder.

 But these vents can also help during the winter.
 If the attic floor is properly insulated and sealed from below, a vented attic can keep the temperature consistent with the outside.
-That means snow on the roof won’t constantly melt, refreeze, and cause ice dams.
-These ice dams can pull up shingles and allow melting snow to get to the underlayment, or worse, the decking.
+That means snow on the roof won’t constantly melt, refreeze, and cause damaging ice dams.

 If your home wasn’t properly outfitted with roof vents, you may be considering a roof-mounted attic fan to expel the heat from the attic.
 These fans can be installed through the roof or near the peak of the roof on the back side of the home.
 Some are even solar-powered, requiring no wiring at all.

 During the winter, these fans can also remove moisture from the air circulating in the attic.
-Any kind of moisture can be bad for the attic, causing mildew, mold, and other unhealthy conditions.
+Any kind of moisture can be bad for the attic, causing mildew, mold growth, and other unhealthy conditions.
 These fans also prevent ice dams by keeping the attic temperatures consistent with the outside.

-While attic fans provide the same kind of ventilation of roof vents, there are a few downsides.
+While attic fans provide the same kind of ventilation as roof vents, there are a few downsides.
 If a solar-powered fan won’t work for your location, you’ll need to hard wire one in.
-Also, if the house is “leaky,” the fan could actively be pulling warmer air from the home or other areas of the roof.
+Also, if the house is “leaky,” the fan could actively be pulling warm air from the home or other areas of the roof.

 Other Attic Considerations